 Positions require limited or no experience.
 Work permits required for anyone under the age of 18.
 Previous experience is helpful, but in-house training is provided.

 Sell food items at food concessions, and assist in food preparation.
 Food server/handler permit required for employment.

 Merchandise Sales Clerk

 Sell gift items at gift store.
 Other responsibilities include inventory, stocking, phone inquiries.
 Cross functionality requires assisting with admissions when required.

 Sell tickets for park admission, coordinate groups, and special needs, phones, and various sales.
 Cross functionality requires assisting with gift shop sales when required.

 Perform janitorial work including cleaning grounds and buildings.
 Must possess a current and valid Arizona driver’s license.

 Perform routine maintenance of buildings, facilities, vehicles, habitats, and infrastructure.
 Build and repair structures, habitats, roads, fixtures, electrical, water, etc. Jobs require a high degree of knowledge and flexibility of skill sets and qualifications, including operating heavy machinery.

 Perform scheduled maintenance of vehicle fleet, including buses, heavy machinery, trams, trolley, cars, and trucks.
 Must be organized, effective in preventative maintenance, be able to work on specialty vehicles such as a Mercedes Unimog, respond to road calls, and operate lifting machinery in a safe and effective manner.

-Responsible for day-to-day maintenance of building, facilities, habitats, roads, and more.
-Ensuring the safety of the employees, animals, and general public through repairs, improvements are essential.
+Responsible for day-to-day maintenance of buildings, facilities, habitats, roads, and more.
+Ensuring the safety of the employees, animals, and the general public through repairs, improvements are essential.